Muhamed-Elhosiny/Linux_Portfolio/4_User_and_File_Management/README.md

 ### 7. Add sara to the hr group:

 To add the user sara to the hr group, we can use the usermod command.
-This command allows you to modify user properties, including group memberships.
+This command allows us to modify user properties, including group memberships.

 ![image](https://github.com/user-attachments/assets/8da6d790-3b84-4112-ae63-586389c9e409)